 Last Updated: 6/3/2020

-Current Status: Estadio is doing Take-out and Delivery of its menu.
+Current Status: Estadio opened some outdoor seating down Church St. to start dine-in service.
+It continues to do Take-out and Delivery of its menu.
 They also offer wine and cocktails.
 They have restricted hours, so check to see if they are open.
 Rob Rubba, who is working on the to-be-opened sister restaurant Oyster Oyster is also sneaking some items on from time to time.

 Before Times Review: